The following grant opportunities do not require a letter of intent in the current grant cycle.

 $100,000 for one year

-Note that the definition for early-stage investigator for this award differs from that of other ATS awards.
+Note that the definition for early-career investigator for this award differs from that of other ATS awards.
 View complete eligibility requirements.

 This grant supports basic, translational, and clinical research aimed at understanding the pathways and pathophysiology of pulmonary vascular disease, with the goal of improving treatment for patients with pulmonary hypertension.